konsoletyper/teavm/README.md

 * [jzlib](https://github.com/ymnk/jzlib) (BSD style license)

-If you want to contribute code to implementation of Java class library, please make sure it's no based on OpenJDK or other code licensed under (L)GPL.
+If you want to contribute code to implementation of Java class library, please make sure it's not based on OpenJDK or other code licensed under (L)GPL.

 Feedback